 Luckily, this won’t be too much of an issue as you’ve already got your business’s Facebook page set up with a super awesome chatbot, right?

-Is is a fool master who sends their padawan off to the heat of battle without properly preparing them.
-In this way, you’ll want to prepare your Instagram account and make sure everything is in place before you begin any of your campaigns.
+You’ll want to prepare your Instagram account and make sure everything is in place before you begin any of your campaigns.
 Remember: Instagram is a primarily visually-oriented platform, so how you look is arguably as important as the content itself.

 Your bio is one of the first things a visitor sees when viewing your profile.
 There are some restrictions to what you can put in your profile, but as a general rule, you want to catch their attention and highlight the most important information first.
 In marketing terms, you want the value you provide front and center in your bio.